-  But some go so far that they break useful apps just to get a little more juice out of your device.
-This even gets so absurd that with some vendors (e.g. Nokia, Xiaomi, OnePlus or Huawei) our smart phones are becoming dumbphones again.
+But some go so far that they break useful apps just to artificially claim more battery life.
+This even gets so absurd that with some vendors (e.g. Nokia, Xiaomi, OnePlus, Samsung or Huawei) our smartphones are becoming dumbphones again.

 Dumbphones are unable to do any useful tasks for you in the background unless you actively use your device at the time.
-This affects most of the apps which are not just another browser window.
-Most affected are alarm clocks, health trackers, automation apps or simply anything which needs to do some job for you at a particular moment when you don’t use your phone.
+This affects most of the apps that are not just another browser window.
+Most affected are alarm clocks, health trackers, automation apps, or simply anything that needs to do some job for you at a particular moment when you aren’t using your device.

 Naturally users blame developers for their apps failing to deliver.
-But the truth is developers do the maximum they can.
+But the truth is developers do all they can.
 Always investigating new device specific hacks to keep their (your!) apps working.
-But in many cases they simply fall short as vendors have full control over processes on your phone.
+However in many cases they simply fall short, as vendors have full control over processes on your device.

 This is the true aim of this site.
 To help set things right whenever possible.
 Communicate these issues with users and provide them with hacks, workarounds and guides to keep their apps working and making their lives easier.

-The information on the site is gathered from multiple sources.
-The big part is from the experience of the Urbandroid Team, but increasingly information is added from FAQs of other developers and from personal experience shared on the Github repo.
+The info on the site is gathered from multiple sources.
+The big part is from the experience of the Urbandroid Team, but increasingly info is added from FAQs of other developers, and from personal experience shared on the GitHub repo.